maratai/craftery/sff.md

 # Fantasy
 - Leigh Bardugo. *Six of Crows*. **to-read**
 - Tanith Lee. *Tales from the Flat Earth: The Lords of Darkness*.
 SFBC omnibus edition of *Night's Master*, *Death's Master*, and *Delusion's Master*.
 Thanks to Six; I am looking forward to this.
 Lee's sensuous prose and decadent worldbuilding have no equal.
 (Uh, no relation!)
+- Naomi Novik. *The Summer War*.
+Beautiful and heartbreaking/heart-stirring novella about curses and family and Faerie.
+Library book. **Recommended**.

 # Collections (single-author)
 - K. J. Parker. *Academic Exercises*.
 This only contains one of my favorite short stories in the entire world ("A Small Price to Pay for Birdsong"), so needless to say, I'm not rational about this.
 That said, Parker's oeuvre is 8000% clever asshole guile "hero" protagonists of dubious moral orientation by volume.
 I adore this, but YMMV. **Recommended**.